Marco Polo Path

 Esfahan is Iran’s top tourist destination for good reason.
-Its profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city, and the many artisans working here underpin its reputation as a living museum of traditional culture.
-Walking through the historic bazaar, over the picturesque bridges and across the Unesco-listed central square are sure to be highlights of a holiday.
+Its profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city.
+Many artisans working here underpin its reputation as a living museum of traditional culture.
+The historic bazaar, the picturesque bridges and Unesco-listed central square are sure to be highlights of a holiday.

 Naqsh-e Jahan Square is the overwhelmingly impressive central attraction of Esfahan, which features a number of architectural wonders.

 At the southern edge of the square, which stretches over half a kilometre in length, is the Imam Mosque (or Shah Mosque).
 Completed in 1629, the UNESCO world heritage site is arguably the premier example of Iran’s Islamic architecture.